top of page

 The Personal

-Born in the city often referred to as the most diverse in the world – Toronto Canada, I grew up in an Irish Canadian family.
+Born in Toronto Canada, I grew up in an Irish Canadian family.
 My parents, while young, bravely left their large families and the ‘troubles’ of Northern Ireland to raise us in Canada.
 I grew up learning to value hard work, education, spirituality, and comfort with change.
-Perhaps my own whakapapa to a place of colonisation, and a life punctuated by movement, sparked and curated a sociological and ethnographic imagination.
+Perhaps my own whakapapa places of colonisation, and a life punctuated by movement, sparked and curated a sociological and ethnographic imagination.
 When I was 19 years old, I moved to Christchurch New Zealand, where my academic, research and business life truly emerged.
-Here I raised my own family as a single parent.
-My true joy.
-After the experiences of the Christchurch earthquakes, my professional journey led me to work in education management developing strategy, policy, governance, marketing, quality assurance and multiple community, prison, and community development and training initiatives with Aboriginal and Torres Strait Islander Australians, in the remote Northern Territory of Australia.
-I returned to the beauty of Aotearoa New Zealand, privileged to work and explore the stunning Wellington region.
+Here I raised my own family.
+After the experiences of the Christchurch earthquakes, my professional journey has led me to beautiful Wellington and to working with Indigenous communities and great leaders, as I took up senior management roles in the remote Northern Territory of Australia.
+My professional continues to move between these spaces.

 Get In Touch